 DEA represents a majority of the licensed professionals who work for the Davis School District in Davis County, Utah.
 This site is intended to serve as a resource for members, providing information on the governance of the Association, current issues, current collective bargaining agreements, contact information, as well as a link to other relevant resources.

 The DEA’s president is Don Paver.
-As president, Don is on full-time release from his classroom.
-He works out of the DEA office and can be reached at (801) 451-2277 or at email@example.com.
+As president, Don is on half-time release from his fifth grade classroom at Columbia Elementary.
+He can be reached at (801) 451-2277 or at firstname.lastname@example.org.
 Don and the DEA staff are always available to answer questions, provide information, and give support to DEA members as they serve the public school community in Davis County.